box/mojito/_docs/refs/configurations.md

    Tips: Access the Box Account as the Admin of the enterprise using the credentials for the Box Developer Account you created.

-3. `l10n.boxclient.rootFolderId` corresponds to the `Mojito` folder
-4. `l10n.boxclient.dropsFolderId` corresponds to the `Project Requests` folder.